-As part of its Contemporary Projects initiative, the Gallery approached Rashid Johnson to create a major work for the building’s glass-domed main entrance.
+As part of its Contemporary Projects initiative, the National Gallery of Canada approached Rashid Johnson to create a major work for the building’s glass-domed main entrance.
 The resulting work, Capsule, is the largest pyramidal steel sculpture Johnson has produced to date.

 The installation consists of a series of stacked cells filled with plants, books, fiberglass and shea-butter sculptures, video monitors and grow lights.
 It functions like a brain, incorporating and connecting autobiographical, intellectual, musical, art historical, and literary sources, which are embedded within the objects occupying the minimalist form.